nikspyratos/toybox/README.md

 - Ask you for some basic environment variables (database credentials) and edit your `.env` accordingly.
 App name, domain & database name will be used from the values in your `.env` (i.e. from when you ran `init_dev.sh`).
 - Install PHP (with service config and extensions), Caddy, Redis, and Supervisor
 - Setup Caddy to run your Caddyfile **NB:** Caddy will be set up to be run with the `ubuntu` user and not `caddy`.
-- Install the Horizon config for Supervisor
+- Install the Octane config for Supervisor
 - Setup your app (composer & npm install, key generate, migrate, install crontab, etc.).
 All you need to do is modify your `.env` as needed.

 Once this is done, update your local `.env`'s `DEPLOYMENT_PATH` and Caddyfile's `APP_PATH` as prompted by the output.
 This is to enable the `deploy.sh` script to work and to keep your Caddyfile in line with the production version.

+If you're using websockets, you will also want to manually copy the `templates/soketi.conf` config over for Supervisor to run Soketi for you.

 For more details, look in [bin/provision_prod.sh](bin/provision_prod.sh).

-If you're using Octane, also make sure to run `./bin/provision_octane.sh`.
-It will:
-- Install OpenSwoole
-- Create a supervisor config for Octane (using the template in `templates/octane.conf`) and start it The rest of the required config will have already been done in the `init_octane.sh` run prior.

 #### Deployment